onestardao/WFGY/TensionUniverse/BlackHole/Q104_inequality_dynamics.md

 ### 8.2 Direct reuse targets

-1. Q101 (equity premium puzzle)
+1. Q101, equity premium puzzle

    * Reused component: `InequalityTensionIndex`.
    * Why it transfers: Q101 needs information about who bears risk and how wealth is concentrated to frame puzzles about returns; inequality tension provides structured inputs.
    * What changes: Q101 focuses on how high inequality tension interacts with asset pricing and risk premia, rather than on inequality itself.

-2. Q105 (prediction of systemic crashes)
+2. Q105, prediction of systemic crashes

    * Reused component: `InequalityTensionIndex` and `MobilityRegimeMap`.
    * Why it transfers: some crash narratives rely on prolonged high inequality tension and low mobility; these components supply measurable inputs.
    * What changes: Q105 links inequality tension to fragility indicators and crisis probabilities.

-3. Q109 (global migration patterns)
+3. Q109, global migration patterns

    * Reused component: `MobilityRegimeMap`.
    * Why it transfers: persistent low mobility regimes and inequality gaps across regions are drivers of migration; mobility regimes summarize these conditions.
    * What changes: Q109 extends the mapping to include cross border differentials and migration cost structures.

-4. Q121 (AI alignment and social impact)
+4. Q121, AI alignment and social impact

    * Reused component: `ConstraintCompatibleBaselineGenerator`.
    * Why it transfers: Q121 needs baselines for fair distributional outcomes under constraints when evaluating AI deployment; this generator supplies them.